 Making fries completely guilt-free.

 These Air Fryer Sweet Potato Fries are just that!

 These crave-worthy fries can be oven baked or made in your Air Fryer with very little oil.

 However you decide to make them, you will have a delicious side.

 Bonus: Kids absolutely love them so you get a night off from battling over vegetable consumption.

-I like to spiralize the potatoes because the thin cut helps them get crisper.
-(Because of the lower starch content, they don’t get as crispy as white potatoes.)
-But, I’ve made these hand cut many times and they are great that way too.
+Sometimes I like to spiralize the potatoes because the thin cut helps them get crisper.
+(Because of the lower starch content, they don't get as crispy as white potatoes.)
+But, today I've made these cut into regular fries and they are fabulous that way too!

 Really, the cut is up to the tools you have on hand and your own personal preference.
 (One of my sons actually prefers them cut thick.)

 Just make sure you pay attention to the fries towards the end of the cooking time, because the amount of time they need too cook will vary depending on the cut, your oven or air fryer, and even the variety of potato that you are working with!

-Frequently Asked Questions for Healthy Sweet Potato Fries:
+Frequently Asked Questions for Air Fryer Sweet Potato Fries: